what is the purpose of baptism? are you ready to be baptized?

 To schedule an adult baptism, contact Robin Wiese, senior pastor assistant, at 979.776.9977 ext 201 or

 We encourage parents to bring children 5th grade and younger to meet with Chris Gary, Minister to Children, prior to baptism.
-Depending on the age and maturity level, most children will be assigned a short Bible study to be completed independently.
+Depending on the age and maturity level, most children will be given a short Bible study to be completed independently.
 The Bible study is designed to solidify a child's understanding of what it means to be a follower of Christ.
 Baptism is typically scheduled following completion of the Bible study.

 Are you hungry for the Truth?
 Ready to dive deep into the Word?
 Or perhaps you are looking to learn more about what it means to be a believer in Christ.
 We have a number of Bible study classes available for all ages and walks of life - join one today!